gansm/finalcut/doc/first-steps.md

 parent->delChild(child);
 ```

-If an FObject with a parent will remove from the hierarchy,
+If an FObject with a parent gets removed from the hierarchy,
 the destructor automatically deletes the object assignment from
 its parent object.
 If a class object doesn't derive from FObject,
 you have to implement storage deallocation yourself.